 Figure 2: a) Schematic of cage and operant wall with flowers b) Schematic of a flower with its parts

 The Teflon tubes were connected to a syringe pump in a branching design that ensured the length of tube between every flower and the pump was exactly equal to 470 cm.
 The pump was placed outside the cages on a shelf, inaccessible to the bats.
-The syringe of the pump was a Hamilton 25 mL glass syringe (Sigma Aldrich, Germany) and connected to the tubing system of the flowers through five pinch valves on the pump.
+We used a Hamilton 25 mL glass syringe (Sigma Aldrich, Germany) connected to the tubing system of the flowers through five pinch valves on the pump.
 These pinch valves controlled the flow of liquid from the pump to the system and from a reservoir of liquid to the pump.
 The reservoir (500 mL thread bottle, Roth, Germany) was filled with fresh nectar every day and connected to the syringe through the valves.

-The flowers and the pump were connected by ethernet cables to a laptop computer (ThinkPad, IBM) that stood outside the cages.
+The flowers and the pump were connected by ethernet cables to a laptop computer (ThinkPad, IBM) close to the cages.
 This computer ran the experimental schedule and the program used to clean and fill the systems using the PhenoSoft Control program (Phenosys, GmBH, Germany).
-To trigger a reward a bat had to place its nose inside the flower and break the infra-red light barrier.
+To trigger a reward a bat had to place its snout inside the flower and break the infra-red light barrier.
 This sent a signal to the computer, which triggered the pinch-valve to open and the pump to move the correct number of steps.

 General Experimental Procedure